SAR-ARD/asar-xarray/README.md

 | build    | Changes which modify the application build or dependencies |
 | ci       | Changes to the CI/CD configuration                         |
 | revert   | Previous commit reverts                                    |

+### git lfs
+The project uses git lfs for tracking satellite imagery.
+In order to use git lfs, execute `git lfs install`.
+The repository is already configured to track _.N1_ files.

+If you need to track any other large files, execute `git lfs track "*.${extension}"`.

 ## Maintainers: